abkoesdw/FDA-matlab-classification/README.md

 # FDA-matlab-classification
-Fischer Discriminant Analysis for Classification
+Fischer Discriminant Analysis for Classification.
+For STAT-841 Assignment.
-For STAT-841 Assignment